dansbot/binance_watcher/README.md

 ```
 7. Run the [deployment.py](##deploy.py) script from the root of the repo.

-This will create a postgres service that can be accessed

 ## Updating watcher-deployment.yaml
 k8s/watcher-deployments.yaml contains deployments for the top 100 most traded pairs as of Feb.
 17, 2023.
 These deployments can